devhliu/dcmCheck/docs/latest/viewer/internationalization.md

 ## Namespaces

 Namespaces are being used to organize translations in smaller portions, combined semantically or by use.
-Each `.json` file inside `@dcmcloud/i18n` npm package becomes a new namespace automatically.
+Each `.json` file inside `@ohif/i18n` npm package becomes a new namespace automatically.

 - Buttons: All buttons translations
 - CineDialog: Translations for the toll tips inside the Cine Player Dialog
 - Common: all common jargons that can be reused like `t('$t(common:image)')`
-- Header: translations related to DCMCloud's Header Top Bar
+- Header: translations related to OHIF's Header Top Bar
-- MeasurementTable - Translations for the `@dcmcloud/ui` Measurement Table
+- MeasurementTable - Translations for the `@ohif/ui` Measurement Table
-- UserPreferencesModal - Translations for the `@dcmcloud/ui` Preferences Modal
+- UserPreferencesModal - Translations for the `@ohif/ui` Preferences Modal

 ### How to use another NameSpace inside the current NameSpace?